SpudMillions/new_kidd/content/team/mark-kidd.md

 weight: 1
 ---

-Mark, a partner at Kidd & Kidd CPAs, P.C., comes from a family of CPAs that includes his two brothers and father.
+Mark, a Partner at Kidd & Kidd CPAs, comes from a family of CPAs that includes his two brothers and father.
+He graduated from Michigan State University before obtaining a Master’s of Science in Accountancy from Grand Valley State University.
+Outside of the office, Mark enjoys spending time with his wife and two sons, boating at Higgins Lake, playing/watching sports and participating in church activities.
+Mark brings broad accounting and tax experience with individuals, partnerships, and corporations.
+He believes in taking a step back to see the big picture, identifying the goal, and then achieving it.